philip-maina/basecamp-SIP_07_2019/README.md

 Required configuration:
 * rate: an array of [max requests, period in seconds]: [500, 5.minutes]

 and one of
 * cache: a Dalli::Client instance
 * redis: a Redis instance
-* counter: Your own custom counter.
+* counter [DEPRECATED]: Your own custom counter.
     Must respond to
     * `#increment(classification_string, end_of_time_window_timestamp)` and return the counter value after increment.

-Optional configuration:
-* ban_duration: period in seconds a client should be banned when rate limit is exceeded.
-* banner: Your own custom banner. **This is required when counter configuration option is provided**.
+* persister: Your own custom persister.
     Must respond to
+    * `#increment(classification_string, end_of_time_window_timestamp)` and return the counter value after increment.

+    If ban_duration is set, must also respond to
     * `#ban(classification_string)` and return a truthy value after adding the client to the list of banned clients.
     * `#banned?(classification_string)` and return a boolean value indicating whether a particular client has been banned from all requests.

+Optional configuration:
+* ban_duration: period in seconds a client should be banned when rate limit is exceeded.
 * name: name of the rate limiter.
 Defaults to 'HTTP'.
 Used in messages.
 * conditions: array of procs that take a rack env, all of which must return true to rate-limit the request.